 - Juicy breasts: All the steam and moisture is locked in in the pressure cooker resulting in the most juicy chicken breast ever.
 If you follow the recipe of course, I promise!

-- Frozen chicken breasts: Up to 3 lbs boneless chicken breasts.
+- Frozen chicken breasts: Up to 3 lbs boneless skinless chicken breasts.

 - Water: 1 cup cold water.
 You can use chicken broth, pineapple juice or apple cider but it will mostly flavor the broth not the meat.

-You can sprinkle chicken breasts with garlic powder, dried oregano, Italian seasoning, salt and pepper etc. But seasonings will not stick to frozen meat well and will end up at the bottom of the pot, making a flavorful broth which then could be made into stock or use in soups.
+- Seasoning (optional): You can sprinkle chicken breasts with garlic powder, dried oregano, Italian seasoning, or salt and pepper.
+Seasonings do not stick to frozen meat that well though and will end up at the bottom of the pot, making a flavorful broth.

 How to Cook Frozen Chicken Breast in Instant Pot

-I can’t stress enough how important it is to make sure your frozen chicken breasts are separated.
-Just like pictured below.
+Separate frozen chicken breasts: I can’t stress enough how important it is to make sure your frozen chicken breasts are separated.
+Just like pictured above.

 If you add a blob of frozen breasts stuck together, they will not cook inside and overcook outside.

-I would say frozen chicken breasts under 2.5″ thick in the thickest part need 15 minutes of cook time on High Pressure.
-Over 2.5″ thick – add 3 minutes totalling 18 minutes of cooking time.
+Frozen chicken breasts under 2.5″ thick in the thickest part need 15 minutes of cook time on High Pressure.
+Over 2.5″ thick add 3 minutes totalling 18 minutes of cooking time.